firststatepediatrics/firststatepediatrics.github.io/info-covid-19.md

 >  - [Delaware Department of Public Health](https://dhss.delaware.gov/dhss/dph/epi/2019novelcoronavirus.html)

 **9. COVID-19 has me feeling worried and anxious.
 What can I do?**
 > It is natural to have new feelings in the face of a pandemic.
-Click here for resources to explore if you are experiencing anxiety.
-We encourage you to focus on having fun with your children during the next few weeks.
+[Please explore these resources if you are experiencing anxiety.](https://adaa.org/finding-help/coronavirus-anxiety-helpful-resources)  We encourage you to focus on having fun with your children during the next few weeks.
 Establish a routine so that all know what to expect each day, despite school being closed.
 Stay safe and talk to your doctor if you need assistance.